massovercharge/getting-and-cleaning-data-course-project/CodeBook.md

 `method`        | mean or std (standard deviation)        | factor `axis`          | X, Y, Z or non                          | factor

-Each of the features are associated with a subject and an activity, the columns containing this information is described in the table below.
+Each of the features are associated with a subject and an activity, the columns containing this information is described in `Table 2`.

 **Table 2**